Petre-Gabriel/greenlight/README.md

 # What does it do?

-GreenLight offers a variety of directives to control how data is being used and how it reacts to changes.
-The core principal of this library is the reactivity on each and every element.
+GreenLight offers a varierty of directives to control and react to the changes with as little effort as possible.
+All you have to do is declare your structure in HTML and handle the events with JavaScript.
+Out-of-the-box support for stores, data binding, memoization and error-handling.

 ## Let us handle the data changes in your project

 Stop worrying about what changes and where.
 Focus on how to utilize the data changed in your advantage.
-One of the main features of GreenLight is the reactive binding between elements.
-You only need to declare how your application handles the data provided by the library.
+One of the main features of GreenLight is the reactivity behind it on each component state change.

-Leave aside the rendering optimizations and the repetitive and boring tasks and start writing your business logic for the application.

 ## Let's see an example